YESAndy/hand_object_detector/README.md

-# A version for Pytorch 1.12.0
+# A version for Pytorch 1.12.0 (warning: only test with demo.py)
 ## The following changes were done to successfully compile with torch 1.12, torchvision 1.14, cuda 11.6.2, ninja 1.8.2
 1. /lib/model/csrc/cuda/nms.cu
 2. /lib/model/csrc/cuda/ROIAlign_cuda.cu